NeoVintageous/NeoVintageous/README.md

 #### Mapping for Revealing the Side Bar

-To reveal the side bar using your preferred mapping (in this example, `<leader><leader>`), first, add the following configuration to your NeoVintageous `neovintageousrc` file:
+To reveal the side bar using your preferred mapping (in this example, `<leader><leader>`), first, add the following configuration to your neovintageousrc file:

 ```vim
 let mapleader=,